Kou-ding/Quick-select/README.md

 using MPI; MPI.install_mpiexecjl()
 ```

-Then exit the julia terminal by ctr-D and run the following command inside the repository folder.
-Now, a good practice is to add mpiexecjl to the system path but you can also, alternatively, type the whole address.
-Eg:
+Then exit the julia terminal by typing ctr-D. Now, a good practice is to add mpiexecjl to the system path but you can also, alternatively, type the whole address.
+Run the following command inside the repository's folder:

 ```bash
 # if mpiexecjl is NOT in the path